Updated March 31, 2026

 - Sole proprietors, partners, real estate salespersons, and farm/ranch laborers are listed exemptions from New Mexico workers' compensation requirements.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when renting a clinic suite or outpatient therapy office.
+- Most commercial leases in New Mexico require proof of general liability coverage, which can matter when renting a clinic suite or outpatient therapy office.

 - Commercial auto minimum liability in New Mexico is $25,000/$50,000/$10,000 if the practice uses a business vehicle and needs to compare related insurance needs.